mrelvn/Weather-WebApp/README.md

 # 🌦 Weather App

-A responsive and modern weather application that displays real-time weather information for any city using the OpenWeatherMap API.
+A responsive and modern weather application named "*DailyClimate*" that displays real-time weather information for any city using the OpenWeatherMap API.
 Designed with simplicity, speed, and clean UI in mind — deployed seamlessly on *Vercel* with secure backend routing.

 ## 🔗 Live Demo